-Almost every one of us has ever experienced a strange feeling that something has changed around, but it is impossible to understand what it is.
-All attempts to find the reason to rationalize what has happened fail.
+Almost every one of us has ever experienced this strange feeling that something is not quite right.
+That something has changed around, but you find it impossible to understand what exactly it is.
+All attempts to find a sensible explanation and rationalize your experience just fail.

-Participants were shown two pictures of the same person.
-Each image remained on the screen for 1.5 seconds, while there was a one second pause after showing each photo.
+The participants were shown two pictures of the same person.
+Each image remained on the screen for 1.5 seconds, while there was a one-second pause after showing each photo.

 The participants were asked whether they noticed any change in the pictures.
-If the subject answered positively, he was asked to choose the type of change from a long list.
-Then the experiment was repeated with other photos – totally 140 times.
+If the subject answered positively, he or she was asked to choose the type of change from a long list.
+Then the experiment was repeated with other photos – in total, 140 times.

-The psychologists were particularly interested in cases where the subject noticed the change, but could not identify it, i.e. he or she only “felt” that something was wrong.
+The psychologists were particularly interested in the cases where the subject noticed the change but could not identify it, i.e. he or she only “felt” that something was wrong.

-Sometimes the scientists showed the same picture without any changes.
-If a participant noted changes, although there were none, the results had to be corrected.
+Sometimes, the scientists just showed the same picture without any changes.
+If a participant noticed changes, although there were none, the results had to be corrected.

 The researchers found that if the general background of a photo did not change, the participants could accurately mark the changes in the appearance of a person in the photo.

-But when there was a visual change in the general background, the subjects had problems in identifying their feelings.
-They felt that “something was wrong”, but they could not make out what exactly had changed: whether it was a hairstyle, a lipstick color or the clothes of people in the photos.
+But when there was a visual change in the general background, the subjects experienced difficulties in making sense of their feelings.
+They felt that “something was wrong”, but they could not make out what exactly had changed: whether it was a hairstyle, a lipstick color, or the clothes of people in the photos.

-The psychologists have concluded that the so-called “sixth sense” has a rational explanation.
+As a result of the experiment, the psychologists concluded that the so-called “sixth sense” has a rational explanation.
 Depending on the circumstances, such as, for example, different lighting in the room, people unconsciously note changes in the appearance of others.

-However, the inability to efficiently identify changes due to an excess of visual or acoustic information creates a strange contradictory feeling, which is normally called a “sixth sense”.
+However, the inability to efficiently identify changes due to an excess of visual or acoustic information creates a strange contradictory feeling, which is usually called a “sixth sense”.